 First is first, what is a carbohydrate exactly?
 A carb, also a macronutrient, is a group of large and reoccurring organic compounds such as sugar, starch, and cellulose that are in foods and various other living tissues.
-In general these compounds contain hydrogen and oxygen.
+In general, these compounds contain hydrogen and oxygen.
 This is a ratio similar to water’s makeup.
 These are then broken down to be used as energy throughout the human body.
-This break down turns these carbs into blood glucose and blood sugar, which is used as energy.
-This macronutrient is in fact at least half of the daily intake in food everyday by individuals everywhere.
+This breakdown turns carbs into blood glucose and blood sugar, which are used as energy.
+This macronutrient is in fact at least half of the daily intake of food by individuals everywhere.

 The fact that complex is better for you doesn’t mean to cut out simple altogether.
 Simple carbohydrates make up the majority of fruits, vegetables, and milk.
 Although these foods still provide the same benefits as a complex, that does not go for all simple carbs do.
 The more processed simple carbohydrates contain higher amounts of sugar.
 Processed foods are generally different kinds of sweets, soda, and “white” grains.
 These foods have added sugar and are to be considered junk food.